Bovis (company): 1885–2011

 In 1971, Bovis acquired Twentieth Century Banking.
 Two years later, the secondary banking crisis broke out, resulting in a run on deposits at the Bovis banking subsidiary.
 The crisis came to a head in December 1973 when National Westminster Bank refused to provide the necessary funds.
 P&O stepped in and purchased Bovis in March 1974.
 Bovis, which had been valued at £160 million two years prior, was taken over for £25 million.

 From 1985, the company was led by Frank Lampl; who was credited with its transformation from a British-centric concern into an international contractor.
 As a part of these change, it acquired the United States contractor McDevitt & Street in September 1990.
 Further acquisitions occurred during the 1990s.
 The company also pursued opportunities in the Asian market, becoming one of only five international contractors licensed to work in South Korea.

 In 1997, Bovis Homes was spun off and floated on the London Stock Exchange.
 Around this time, Bovis was often regarded as the largest construction company in Britain, although this position was hotly contested by competing firms.
 One such competitor was Mace, which was founded and initially led by a former Bovis employee.

 After discussing a sale to Hochtief and selling via a stock exchange listing, in October 1999 a £285 million offer from Lendlease was accepted.
 Bovis merged with Civil & Civic and was rebranded as Bovis Lend Lease.
 Senior figures, including Lampl, retained key positions within the business.
 In 2011, Bovis was rebranded Lendlease Project Management & Construction.

+2025–present

 In March 2025, the brand was revived by Atlas Holdings after it purchased Lendlease's UK construction business.

 Prior to the Atlas acquisition, Lendlease Construction (Europe) Limited had incurred a £16m loss on revenue of £471m in the year to 30 June 2024.
 CEO David Cadiot said profit was adversely impacted by provisions made against historic contracts.
 The business had a pipeline of secured and preferred bidder projects of £2.8 billion at the year end, including a commercial building in Manchester for Landsec and Crystal Palace Football Club's new stand at Selhurst Park.

+In the nine months to 31 March 2025, Bovis posted a £56m pre-tax profit on revenue of £291m.
+The company's improved financial position was due to one-off accounting gains linked to the sale to Atlas.
+Headcount stood at 830 staff, down from 930.